 At some point in the last trimester, your baby is going to settle into his favorite position for birth.
 Most babies will move to a head down position by around 28–30 weeks of pregnancy, and 97% will be head down at birth.
 This is ideal for moms planning a natural birth, since it’s the position most likely to lead to a safe and uncomplicated labor and birth (1).

 However, some babies stay in a breech position or transverse lie past 34 weeks of pregnancy.
-If attempts to turn the baby aren’t successful, chances are your little one will be born through a cesarean birth.
+If attempts to turn the baby aren’t successful, there is a chance that your little one will be born through a cesarean birth.

 With that in mind, it’s understandable that many moms want to know how to tell if baby is head down as early as possible.
 Starting at around week 27 of your pregnancy, your doctor will check baby’s position during each prenatal visit.
 Expect them to use one, or a combination, of the following techniques: